Value: why data products are worth the effort

 • Coordination cost: reconciliation of concepts, clarifications, meetings, “can you explain this join?”.

 • Change cost: breaking changes, migrations, parallel interfaces, clean-up.
+Read more about what this costs in practice in chapter 8 on change and deprecation.

 • Risk cost: wrong decisions, compliance breaches, loss of trust (which causes people to stop reusing).